 After a challenging two years of pandemic and natural disasters, this Forum inspired healthcare providers to make positive changes towards a more sustainable healthcare system.
-With the theme, driving systems change for sustainable healthcare, we aimed to answer three big questions:

-- How do we measure sustainability in healthcare? - What is happening right now in sustainable healthcare? - What is the big picture of sustainable healthcare in Australia?
+With the theme, driving systems change for sustainable healthcare, we aimed to answer three big questions: • How do we measure sustainability in healthcare? • What is happening right now in sustainable healthcare?